 (2) The exemption may be allowed in advance if —

-(a) the individual’s estate has not derived any rent or other income from the property between the date of the individual’s death and midnight on 30 June in the financial year in which he or she died; and
+(a) the individual’s estate has not derived any rent or other income from the property between the date of the individual’s death and midnight on 30 June in the financial year in which the individual died; and

 (b) the executor or administrator advises the Commissioner that the estate is not expected to derive any rent or other income from the property in the assessment year.

-(3) However, if the individual’s estate derives any rent or other income from the property in the assessment year, the executor or administrator must —

-(a) notify the Commissioner to that effect within 3 months after the end of the assessment year; and

-(b) give the Commissioner any particulars needed to make a reassessment.

-Penalty: $5 000.
+[(3) deleted]

-(4) If the Commissioner is notified, or otherwise becomes aware, that the estate has derived rent or income from the property in the assessment year, the Commissioner is to make a reassessment accordingly.
+(4) If the Commissioner is notified in accordance with section 20A, or otherwise becomes aware, that the estate has derived rent or income from the property in the assessment year, the Commissioner is to make a reassessment accordingly.

+[Section 23 amended: No. 42 of 2022 s.
+6, 14 and 19.]

 24. Construction of private residence, one year exemption for

 (1) Private residential property (except property held in trust) that is owned by an individual is exempt for an assessment year if —